Greg88PL/react-router-quotes-app/README.md

 ## General info
-This project is a Multi-Page SPA with React Router
+This project is a Multi-Page SPA with React Router and Firebase

 ## Setup